 The Employee Retention Credit (ERC), which was included as part of the Coronavirus Aid, Relief and Economic Security (CARES) Act and amended by the Consolidated Appropriations Act (CAA), the American Rescue Plan Act (ARPA) and the Infrastructure Investment and Jobs Act (IIJA), incentivizes employers severely impacted by the COVID-19 pandemic to retain their employees when they might otherwise find it difficult to do so.
 The fully refundable tax credit is allowed against the employer's share of employment taxes for qualified wages paid after March 12, 2020 and before October 1, 2021.
 Credits in excess of the tax amounts paid by an employer are treated as overpayments and are also refunded to the employer.
-The ERC is calculated as a percentage of qualified wages (as defined in the CARES Act, as amended) paid by an eligible employer.
-The Organization qualified for the ERC as it experienced a significant decline in gross receipts (for 2020, defined as a 50% decline in gross receipts when compared to the same calendar quarter in 2019, and for 2021, defined as a 20% decline in gross receipts when compared to the same guarter in 2019).
+The ERC is calculated as a percentage of gualified wages (as defined in the CARES Act, as amended) paid by an eligible employer.
+The Organization qualified for the ERC as it experienced a significant decline in gross receipts (for 2020, defined as a 50% decline in gross receipts when compared to the same calendar guarter in 2019, and for 2021, defined as a 20% decline in gross receipts when compared to the same quarter in 2019).
 The Organization averaged less than 100 full-time employees (FTEs) during 2019, therefore, it was considered a small employer during 2020 and 2021.
 As a small employer, all of the Organization's otherwise qualified wages were eligible for the ERC.
 For 2020, the ERC equaled 50% of an employee's qualified wages up to \$10,000 per employee per calendar quarter with a maximum annual credit for each employee of \$5,000.
 For 2021, the ERC equaled 70% of an employee's qualified wages up to \$10,000 per employee per calendar quarter with a maximum annual credit of \$21,000 for each employee.

-The Organization accounts for its portion of this federal funding in accordance with FASB Accounting Standards Codification (ASC) 958-605 guidance for conditional contributions and, accordingly, revenues are measured and recognized when barriers are substantially met.
+The Organization accounts for its portion of this federal funding in accordance with FASB ASC 958-605 Not-for-Profit Entities - Revenue Recognition, guidance for conditional contributions and, accordingly, revenues are measured and recognized when barriers are substantially met.
 The Organization claimed credits of \$429,686 on amended forms 941 which are included in other grant revenue in the statement of activities for the year ended December 31, 2021.
-As of December 31, 2022 and 2021, the Organization had an employee retention credit receivable of \$90,864 and \$429,686 presented on the statements of financial position.
+As of December 31, 2023 and 2022, the Organization had an employee retention credit receivable of \$90,864 presented on the statements of financial position.
+As noted in Note 10, this amount was collected in full plus interest subsequent to year end.